-The Consolidated Natural Resources Act of 2008 (P.L.
-110-229-May 2008) directed the NPS to conduct a Special Resource Study of the area known as the Rim of the Valley Corridor."
-This is the area that generally includes the mountains encircling the San Fernando, La Crescenta, Santa Clarita, Simi, and Conejo Valleys of Los Angeles and Ventura Counties in southern California.
-The purpose of this special resource study is to determine whether any portion of the Rim of the Valley Corridor study area is eligible to be designated as a unit of the national park system or added to an existing national park.
-Special resource studies are completed by the NPS when directed by Congress.
-Study recommendations may consider the entire study area or only portions of it.
+The National Park Service is conducting a "special resource study" of the area known as the Rim of the Valley Corridor."
+This is the area that generally includes the mountains encircling the San Fernando, La Crescenta, Santa Clarita, Simi and Conejo Valleys of Los Angeles and Ventura Counties in southern California.
+The purpose of this special resource study is to determine whether any portion of the Rim of the Valley Corridor study area is eligible to be designated as a unit of the national park system or added to an existing national park, in this case Santa Monica Mountains National Recreation Area.
+The study also explores other ways that private or governmental entities can protect resources and provide more outdoor recreation opportunities.

 The Rim of the Valley Corridor Draft Special Resource Study and Environmental Assessment is now available for public review.
 The alternatives presented and analyzed in this draft report were developed based on NPS criteria for evaluating potential new park units and additions to existing park units, and reflect the comments that we heard from you during previous public comment periods.